freesewing/freesewing/packages/plugin-bundle/README.md

  3)  [plugin-grainline](https://github.com/freesewing/plugin-grainline) : Add grainline indicators to your patterns
  4)  [plugin-logo](https://github.com/freesewing/plugin-logo) : Add our logo to your patterns
  5)  [plugin-title](https://github.com/freesewing/plugin-title) : Add pretty titles to your pattern parts

+Note that these are all **build-time plugins**.
+In other words, plugins used by developers/pattern designers, rather than run-time plugins that are used when generating patterns.

+Without exception, all freesewing patterns use all these 5 plugins, so it made sense to bundle them.

 ## Usage

 To load this plugin, add it to your instantiated pattern.